 3. Submit the SDSU Division of Graduate Affairs Supplemental Application – Due January 12

-- You will be required to upload your statement, transcripts, resume, and any additional supplemental documents to the SDSU Division of Graduate Affairs Supplemental Application.
+- You will be required to upload your professional statement, transcripts, resume, and any additional supplemental documents to the SDSU Division of Graduate Affairs Supplemental Application.

 - Once you submit your supplemental application, requests for Letters of Recommendation will be automatically sent to your 3 recommenders via the email addresses you provide.
 Three letters are required, and no more than 3 will be accepted.

 - You will be able to track the status of your supplemental application through Decision Desk.
 You will receive an email instructing you on how to do this after you submit your application.